kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 ### Implementation Phases

-In order to make iterative process and validate the design alongside, we propose to implement and evelove the Data Layer extensibility over several
+In order to make iterative progress and validate the design alongside, we propose to implement and evolve the Data Layer extensibility over several
  phases:

 1. Extend the backend, per endpoint, storage with a map from a name (i.e., the